bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 }
 ~~~

+If the request being made does not have a message body, such as
+an HTTP GET, OPTIONS, or DELETE method, the JWS signature is
+calculated over an empty payload.

 When the server (AS or RS) receives the Detached-JWS header, it MUST parse its
 contents as a detached JWS object.
 The HTTP Body is used as the